CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 ```
 > `python` keyword is used for Python 2.x versions which has been deprecated

 ## Updating Python to the latest version
 Ubuntu's default repositories do not contain the latest version of Python, but an open source repository named `deadsnakes` does.

+> !!! warning "Python3.10 is not officially available on Ubuntu 20.04, ensure you backup your system before upgrading."

 ### Step 1: Check if Python3.10 is available for install
 ```bash